 And now, you’ve totally ruined your sleep cycle, but at least you’ve got a potential gold recipe waiting to be cooked up and perfected.

-That’s pretty much exactly how this Coconut Key Lime Cheesecake Dip came to be, and I thought it would be the perfect snack to bring to this week’s #SundaySupper Pool Party!
+That’s pretty much exactly how this Coconut Key Lime Cheesecake Dip came to be, and I thought it would be the perfect snack to bring to any summer party!

 I’m a big fan of dips.
 Salsas, hummus, guacamole.
 They’re an excellent conversation piece, make for a wonderful party food, and are also great to eat when you can’t be bothered to shut up long enough to chew a bite of non-appetizer food.

 It wasn’t until last year, after I started this little blog, that I discovered how delicious sweet dips can be.

 After scouring Pinterest for over an hour trying to come up with a quick dessert to take over to my Bestie’s house for an impromptu wine & sweets pool party for four, I ended up deciding on a Nutella dip, of which my Nutella Banana Cream Pie was born.